The University of Tennessee Medical Center in Knoxville, Tennessee, is a national leader in the care of neurocritical conditions.

 The care doesn’t end when a stroke patient is discharged from the hospital.
 Stroke Center nurse practitioners and physician assistants conduct follow-up assessments at seven days and 90 days for the most complex stroke patients discharged to home.
 To ensure continued opportunity for optimal recovery, a stroke follow-up clinic has been established at the medical center’s University Neurology Cole Neuroscience Center.

-A multidisciplinary team of doctors, nurses and facilities experts designed the Neurocritical Care Unit to meet the complex needs of our neurocritical patients and their families.
+A multidisciplinary team of doctors, nurses and facilities experts designed the Neurocritical Care Unit.
+They created it to meet the complex needs of our neurocritical patients and their families.

-Every room has a patient lift to patients from injury while minimizing physical stress on caregivers.
-Windows in the patient rooms have built-in shades to maintain patient privacy — but they also create a beautiful, relaxing environment, shown by the latest studies to promote healing and well-being.
+Every room has a patient lift.
+This saves patients from injury and lowers the amount of physical stress on caregivers.
+Windows in the patient rooms have built-in shades to maintain patient privacy.
+But they also create a beautiful, relaxing environment, shown by the latest studies to promote healing and well-being.

-In the center of the unit, a meeting area with a large monitor allows the medical team to collaborate on patient cases, while keeping them close to the patients, families and other team members.
+In the center of the unit, there is a a meeting area with a large monitor.
+This allows the medical team to work together on patient cases.
+In addition, it keeps them close to the patients, families and other team members.
 There is also a portable X-ray machine with a processing station to give all team members fast access to X-rays.

-Other amenities promote the health and well-being of the staff, enabling them to provide the best care possible for patients and their families.
+Other amenities promote the health and well-being of the staff.
+This helps them provide the best care possible for patients and their families.

 Our elite team of neurocritical caregivers leads the nation in neurocritical care.